-In the case where the Instrumental Music teacher is absent from school without notice due to illness and we are unable to staff this rehearsal, students are to go directly to the office where supervision will be organised for your child.
+In the case where the Instrumental Music teacher is absent from school without notice due to illness.
+Students who arrive at school for 7.45am rehearsals are to go directly to the office where supervision will be organised for your child.
 All lessons will be cancelled that day.
 All effort is made if possible to let you know beforehand if teacher will be absent.